sdrap/FM_Lecture/docs/lecture/01-One-Period/012-arbitrage-pricing.md

-!!! danger "Fundamental Theorem of Asset Pricing (FTAP)"
+!!! theorem "Fundamental Theorem of Asset Pricing (FTAP)"

     In a financial market, the following conditions are equivalent: